petetak/SqlServer-backup-to-S3/README.markdown

 Please let me know if you run into any issues with it

 The SMO dlls cannot be distributed with the source code due to licensing restrictions.
 You need to get Microsoft SQL Server 2008 R2 Shared Management Objects from the [Microsoft Download Center](http://www.microsoft.com/download/en/details.aspx?id=16978).
-Place `Microsoft.SqlServer.ConnectionInfo.dll`, `Microsoft.SqlServer.Management.Sdk.Sfc.dll`, `Microsoft.SqlServer.Smo.dll` and `Microsoft.SqlServer.SqlEnum.dll` in the `lib\SqlServerManagementObjects` directory.
+Place `Microsoft.SqlServer.ConnectionInfo.dll`, `Microsoft.SqlServer.Management.Sdk.Sfc.dll`, `Microsoft.SqlServer.Smo.dll` and `Microsoft.SqlServer.SmoExtended.dll` in the `lib\SqlServerManagementObjects` directory.